 In fact, I use this breath to put my little one to sleep.
 Since he was a baby, I have used this trick.
 I hold him so that his head is on my chest, and I take a couple of breaths to relax myself.
 Then, I begin ujjayi breathing.
 I relax, he relaxes, and in a very short time, he is also breathing ujjayi breath.
 He may not always be asleep right then, but I can feel his energy shift as he relaxes and prepares for sleep.
 What better endorsement for a relaxation technique is there?!

 Another very powerful breathing technique is metered breathing.
 We will keep our ujjayi breathing style and inhale for a count of 4.
 Then, hold for a count of 1, neither inhaling nor exhaling.
 Now, exhale for a count of 6.
 After the lungs have been emptied, hold for a count of 2.
 Repeat this cycle.
 After practicing breathing, you will notice your are much calmer, more relaxed, and even more energetic and focused.

 Here is a video to give you a visual.
 Please note, that I specifically try to say different things in my video from what I have written here.

 While doing Pilates or yoga, it is important to breathe.
 Both Pilates and yogic breathing encourage expansion of the lungs and ribs for a deep, full breath.
 In Pilates or yoga group classes, the instructor should periodically be cueing breathing.
 In both types of movement, the breath is used to help you challenge yourself and endure through the exercises or poses you are doing.

 In these busy times, when we are rushing from one thing to the next, find moments where you can shut yourself down temporarily and work on breathing.
-What happens if you do breath work before you even get out of bed?
-What about if you practice when you’re stopped at a stoplight?
+Practice before you get out of bed, when you’re brushing your teeth, or even when you’re stopped at a stoplight.
 What are you finding out when you practice?
 Please comment below.